 View all Comparability Determinations for Substituted Compliance Purposes

 The CFTC is committed to transparency in the rulemaking process.
-Information on all meetings that Chairman Gensler and Commission staff have with outside organizations regarding the implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act will be made public.
+Information on all meetings that the Chairman and Commission staff have with outside organizations regarding the implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act will be made public.
 The topics of the meetings, attendees, summaries of the meetings and any materials presented to the CFTC are posted here.

 See List of External Meetings

 Reports and Studies

 The Dodd-Frank Wall Street Reform and Consumer Protection Act requires the CFTC to conduct a number of studies and reports on a wide variety of issues that affect the derivatives market.
 Information regarding these reports and studies will be published as it becomes available.

 See List of Reports and Studies